Chapter 32 : Halloween

 “Except I don’t want to know you,” I spat.
 “You’re a liar and a fake, and you’re lucky I haven’t told my brother yet about your true identity.”

 He took a step closer, his eyes cold with menace.
-“I don’t think you want to do that, S. Unless you want to regret it.”
+“I don’t think you want to do that, S. Unless you want to suffer the consequences.”

 “Are you threatening me?”
 I gasped, in shock.